EliazBobadilla/The-Ultimate-vimrc/README.md

-# My Neo VIm Configuration
+# My Neo Vim Configuration
 I'm a new [NVim](https://neovim.io) user so feel free to leave constructive criticism.

 ## To install The Pluggins: